lawrencecox1234/Java-Android-Quiz-App/README.md

 * After selecting a category, 5 questions will be asked for this category - each with 4 options
 * A results page shows a summary of your correct answers

+* To complete this app I used similar styling to the "To List" project from the "The complete Java Android App development Bootcamp" Udemy course

 ## Running the app

 * Create an android studio project - I used Android studio Jellyfish for my project